 General and administrative expenses.
 General and administrative expenses consist principally of salaries and related expenses for executive, finance and administrative personnel, professional fees and other general corporate expenses.
-General and administrative expenses increased to \$7.0 million for the first quarter of fiscal 2004 from \$6.9 million for the first quarter of fiscal 2003, an increase of \$0.1 million.
-This increase was primarily due to increases in professional fees of \$1.7 million offset by decreased payroll and related personnel expenses of \$0.6 million, decreased depreciation expense of \$0.4 million and reduction in outside services of \$1.1 million.
-The decreases in salaries and benefits resulted from the reductions in staff in the second and fourth quarters of fiscal 2003 and the decrease in depreciation is due to the restructuring charges and fixed asset write-offs recorded in the second quarter of fiscal 2003.
+General and administrative expenses increased to \$7.9 million for the second quarter of fiscal 2004 from \$6.7 million for the second quarter of fiscal 2003, an increase of \$1.2 million.
+General and administrative expenses increased to \$14.9 million for the first six months of fiscal 2004 from \$13.7 million for the first six months of fiscal 2003, an increase of \$1.2 million.
+The increases in both periods were primarily due to increases in legal fees relating to litigation.
 The rate of future spending in our general and administrative expenses will largely depend on the pace of recovery in the market for networking products and upon the cost of outside services and professional fees, including legal fees relating to litigation.

 Amortization of deferred stock compensation.
-Amortization of deferred stock compensation decreased to \$0.6 million for the first quarter of fiscal 2004 from \$1.3 million for the first quarter of fiscal 2003, a decrease of \$0.7 million.
+Amortization of deferred stock compensation decreased to \$0.2 million for the second quarter of fiscal 2004 from \$1.0 million for the second quarter of fiscal 2003, a decrease of \$0.8 million.
+Amortization of deferred stock compensation decreased to \$0.7 million for the first six months of fiscal 2004 from \$2.3 million for the first six months of fiscal 2003, a decrease of \$1.6 million.
 Amortization of deferred stock compensation is attributable to unvested stock options subject to forfeiture issued to employees that we assumed in conjunction with the acquisitions of Optranet and Webstacks.
 Deferred stock compensation is amortized as charges to operations, using the graded method, over the vesting periods of the individual stock options, generally four years.
 Upon termination of an employee, the amount of expense recognized under the graded vesting method that is in excess of the amount actually earned is reversed.
-For the first quarter of fiscal 2003, we reversed \$0.7 million of excess compensation expense related to terminated employees.
+We reversed \$0.2 million and \$0.7 million of excess compensation expense related to terminated employees for the second quarter of fiscal 2004 and fiscal 2003, respectively.
+We reversed \$0.2 million and \$1.4 million of excess compensation expense related to terminated employees for the first six months of fiscal 2004 and fiscal 2003, respectively.